wichmann-lab/python-psignifit/docs/user_guides/Result-Struct.rst

 .. _result-struct:

 Result Struct
 =============

-The result of your computations in python is a dictionary mirroring the struct in MATLAB the same way the options dictionary mirrors the options struct.
+The result of your computations in python is a object mirroring the struct in MATLAB the same way the options dictionary mirrors the options struct.